 85 as a Fraction in Simplest Form: A Complete Guide

 Understanding how to express numbers as fractions in their simplest form is a fundamental skill in mathematics.
-Whether you're working with whole numbers, percentages, or decimals, the ability to convert and simplify fractions is essential.
+Day to day, whether you're working with whole numbers, percentages, or decimals, the ability to convert and simplify fractions is essential.
 This guide explores 85 as a fraction in simplest form, covering both scenarios where 85 is a whole number and where it represents 85 percent.

 Introduction

 A fraction represents a part of a whole and consists of a numerator (top number) and a denominator (bottom number).
-And when a fraction is in its simplest form, the numerator and denominator have no common factors other than 1.
+Because of that, when a fraction is in its simplest form, the numerator and denominator have no common factors other than 1.
 This means the fraction cannot be reduced further.

 - 85 as a whole number